 Commerce didn't start with a shopping cart - it started with a conversation.
 For centuries, the "Expert" was the local merchant who knew your preferences, your budget, and most importantly, the technical specs of the products they sold.
-They bridged the gap between a need and a solution with verified trust.
+They bridged the gap between a need and a solution with verified trust.Β

 Luckily for us, computing power and the mathematicians who created artificial intelligence models are now able to take the best from both worlds.
 We are finally merging the infinite scale of the internet with the personalized expertise of that local merchant.
 This isn't just an update; it's a fundamental shift into the era of Agentic Commerce.

-The In-Store Dominance: Why are we still buying offline?
+The in-store dominance: Why are we still buying offline?

 To understand why Agentic Commerce is the solution, we first have to look at why shoppers still prefer going into physical stores.
 The reason to do so in 2026 depends entirely on the risk and complexity of the purchase.